Five Parenting Mistakes We Make with Our Children

-But, we need to remember that the kids never asked you to be the best mom in the world.
+But, we need to remember that the kids never asked you to be the best parent in the world.
 What all children need is you to be with them, to make them happy and help them safely mature to make their own decisions and choose their own path.
-It’s about caring, without being overprotective, and teaching them from the heart.

-We know.
-Kids spend the day asking questions, telling us things and making imaginative comments that we don’t always understand.
-Be patient and listen to each word your child says as if it were the most important thing in the world because, in reality, it is.
+We know that kids spend the day asking questions, telling us multiple things, and making imaginative comments that we don’t always understand.
+However, be patient and listen to each word your child says as if it were the most important thing in the world because, in reality, it is.

-If you don’t pay attention to them, or tell them that you’re busy or don’t have time, there will come a day when your child will stop telling you things and will prefer to lock themselves in their room with the computer, which is dangerous.
+If you don’t pay attention to them, tell them that you’re busy or don’t have time, there will come a day when your child will stop telling you things.

-2. Punishing them for each thing they do wrong
+2. Punishing them for every single thing they do wrong

-Teaching is not punishing, but creating bridges of learning.
-So don’t forget to reinforce each thing they do well and guide them through their mistakes.
+Teaching is not punishing but creating bridges of learning.
+And so, don’t forget to reinforce each thing they do well and guide them through their mistakes.

 3. Doing things for them